anton-liauchuk/educational-platform/README.md

 - [5.
 Useful links](#5-useful-links)

 ## 1. The goals of this application
-- example of modular monolith with DDD;
+- the modular monolith with DDD implementation;
 - example of communications between bounded contexts;
 - example of simple CQRS implementation;
-- example of documentation of architecture decisions;
+- documentation of architecture decisions;
+- best practice/patterns using;

 ## 2. Plan
 The issues are represented in https://github.com/anton-liauchuk/educational-platform/issues